Joseon Dynasty Ido Type White Porcelain Sake Cup | Korea, 18-19CSOLD OUT

-A Katade-type white porcelain sake cup fired in the latter half of the Joseon dynasty.
-The greyish-white porcelain is covered with crackle glaze, and Kairagi glaze is formed on the base.
+A Ido-type white porcelain sake cup fired in the latter half of the Joseon dynasty.
+The greyish-white poecelain is covered with crackle glaze finish, and Kairagi glaze is formed on the base.
 This type is thought to be the work of a folk kiln in the southern part of the peninsula, and is often referred to as the Ido type because of its feature.

 It has a good weight and the texture is excellent.
 As well as a sake cup, the thick wall is ideal for hot tea.
 There is no notable damage other than a minor hairline on the rim.